FatArrowPH/blog/src/dido/drafts/meetup-notes-css-nth-of-type-1.md

 The [Manila Web Makers](https://www.facebook.com/groups/ManilaWebMakers/) held its first meetup on May 13, 2016.
 Organizing and hosting meetups is a new thing for us at Fat Arrow and it's something we'd love to do regularly.
 We learned quite a bit from the experience which I'll detail in a different post.
 This one is about the talks.

 [Videos of the talks](https://www.youtube.com/playlist?list=PL5UP8m7CWd08jLCCzvdT-oYa4CzjOnLvt) are up on [Fat Arrow's YouTube channel](https://www.youtube.com/channel/UCVMVBMlcmWoT73arv_D_Ocw). _The video of [Karlo Abapo's talk](#context-driven-testing) is still in post-production.
 I'll update this post and the playlist once it's done.
-Check back again soon._ Read on for a few of my notes on each talk.
+Check back again soon._ We had two scheduled talks by Jerico Aragon and Datu Arellano and an improptu lightning talk by Karlo Abapo.
+Read on for the videos and a few of my notes on each.

 ## My Journey to the Perfect CSS Preprocessor